-Immediate annuities are sometimes referred to as SPIAs, which stands for "single premium immediate annuities."
-They come in different varieties, but the three primary types are fixed payout, inflation-indexed, and variable.
+Immediate annuities are sometimes referred to as single premium immediate annuities (SPIA).
+There are several ways immediate annuities work, but the three primary types are fixed payout, inflation-indexed, and variable.

-The purpose of an immediate annuity is guaranteed income that you can rely on, and the variable type of annuity lacks in this respect.
-A retirement income fund can accomplish something similar but without the loss of liquidity.
+The purpose of an immediate annuity is guaranteed income that you can rely on, and the variable type of annuity lacks reliability because the payments vary.

 Which Is Best for You?

-The fixed payout immediate annuity makes the most sense if you want to add guaranteed income to your retirement income plan.
+The fixed payout of an immediate annuity makes the most sense if you want to add to your retirement income plan.
 It creates a floor of guaranteed income that you can't outlive.
-But if you're concerned about high inflation later in life, the inflation-adjusted product can protect your money, but there is a risk of reduced payouts compared to other annuity types.
+If you're concerned about rising inflation later in life, the inflation-adjusted product can protect your money, but there is a risk of reduced payouts compared to other annuity types.